Demićka

 Demićka is a river that flows through Bosnia.
 It is the largest left bank tributary of the Vrbanja river.

-It rises above the Dunići village at around 1,050 meters above sea level, on the southern slopes of Zāstinje (Backstones, 1,230 m), in Vlašić massif.
+The Demićka rises above the Dunići village at around 1,050 meters above sea level, on the southern slopes of Zāstinje (Backstones, 1,230 m), in Vlašić massif.
 The river's length is around 10 km.

-Demićka streams northwest through Dèmići village between the Radohova and Stražbenica Mountains.
+The Demićka streams northwest through Dèmići village between the Radohova and Stražbenica mountains.
 The river mouth is in Šiprage.
-Downstream of its source, Demićka enters a short canyon below Dunići village, known as Dunića stijene (Dunići's Rocks), followed by a funnel-shaped area near its estuary.
+Downstream of its source, the Demićka enters a short canyon below Dunići village, known as Dunića stijene (Dunići's Rocks), followed by a funnel-shaped area near its estuary.
 Below Dunići, the river enters a vertical ravine with a depth of 400 meters.